There is life after the Pill.

 I don’t know how many of you watch those Upworthy videos that seem to be everywhere these days.
 Mostly I cough, chuckle, or roll my eyes and pass them on by because 1) they’re pumping out an insane number of these things and who has the time, and 2) I find the vast majority to be most definitely UN-upworthy – clearly I’m not their target audience.
 We’re not on the same page.
 I am not worthy of Upworthy.
 So I ignore them.

-But I’m sorry, even against my better judgment I had to watch .
+But I’m sorry, even against my better judgment I had to watch this one.
 If you haven’t seen it, some guy cooks food and talks about how hormonal birth control works and encourages women to go on the pill, and it all kind of culminates with the pithy phrase SEX WITHOUT THE BABIES showing up on the screen at the end.

 At least he’s being honest.